TMC Fluidized Sand Bed Filters

-In fact in my use, reliability is no better than many others (impeller failure is common) and head pressure is worse than the Rena, SunSun, Perfect and others.
+In fact in my use, reliability is no better than many others (impeller failure rates are no better than many economy canister filters) and head pressure is worse than the SunSun, Perfect and others.

-Eheim has done an excellent job marketing their filters as they have convinced many in the anecdotal aquarium community that their filter is second to none which although they are very good, this is simply not correct (when compared apples to apples, I and many other aquarium maintenance colleagues still prefer the other European designed canister filter; the Rena Filstar).
+Eheim has done an excellent job marketing their filters as they have convinced many in the anecdotal aquarium community that their filter is second to none which although I still find the Eheim an excellent filter, this is simply not correct.

-The most popular Eheim Filters are the 2213, 2215, & 2217 Classics, and frankly are still the best value in Eheim filters over the over hyped larger Eheims (the Eheim 2215 Classic is pictured above left).
+The most popular Eheim Filters are the 2213, 2215, & 2217 Classics, and frankly are still the best value in Eheim filters over the over hyped larger Eheims such as the 2080 (the Eheim 2215 Classic is pictured above left).

 Two large (& pricey) Eheim, Filters are the 2262 & 2080 are without equals in capacity and water flow (the 2062 is my preference).
 However the head pressure is poor in relation to the water flow, as well I would personally recommend more filter redundancy rather than either of these large filters.